 Every adult in New Brunswick is aware of the concentration of media ownership in the province.
 One company, Brunswick News, publishes all the English-language daily newspapers and all but two of the weeklies.
-CBC publishes online news however they have few resources and no reporters dedicated to rural issues.
+CBC publishes online news in English and Radio-Canada publishes in French however they have few resources and no reporters dedicated to rural issues.

 In this context, alternative, independent, media is crucial to sharing news about rural issues in the province, especially about environmental issues that have an impact on rural communities.
 Fortunately there are several independent media outlets in the province.

 - RAVEN is working closely with the primary independent and critical news outlet in the province, our partner, the NB Media Co-op.
 We are working to enhance the number and quality of news articles about rural issues and environmental activism in New Brunswick.